 Most soldiers in this position find other ways to leave the army if they can, but some apply for conscientious objector status because the principle is important to them.

-But if you think you might have a conscientious objection, you can contact us first for more information.
+If you think you might have a conscientious objection, you can contact us first for more information.